 Comprehensive PBS plan

-A comprehensive PBS plan involves utilising a person centred and strength-based approach to address the needs of the individual, the underlying causes of challenging behaviours and overall quality of life.
+A positive behaviour support plan involves utilising a person-centred and strength-based approach to address the needs of the individual, the underlying causes of challenging behaviours and overall quality of life.
+A positive behaviour support plan can be useful for children, adolescents and adults with emotional and behavioural difficulties, developmental delays, autism spectrum disorder, intellectual disability, learning disabilities, dementia and mental health disorders.

 Assess Stage Aims